 "You've killed Mac?"
 Marjorie said.
 "That's what you said on the phone?"

 "I believe so," said Kay, "although he's not dead yet.
 His head looks funny.
 I mean, you know, bent out of shape—truly."

 Kay quickly filled Marjorie in on the traumatic morning as they walked into the house.

 "Maybe he just wanted you out of the way," Marjorie said, "putting you in the silo like a timeout or how we used to have to sit on the pouting chair.
 I mean, it's a vicious thing to do, but—"

 "That silo is filled with harmful stuff," Kay said.
 "It's not like the old days and Mac damn well knew that."

 "I suppose he did," said Marjorie.

-Neither of them were surprised to find that Mac was no longer in the kitchen.
+Neither of them were surprised to find Mac was no longer in the kitchen.
 The small pool of blood on the floor, however, was enough to persuade Marjorie that Kay most likely wasn't making anything up.

 "Your clothes?"
 Marjorie said.